 - Quality assurance

-How about doing a holistic qualification that is transferable across a number of industries and will equip you with the most common technical and enterprise skills?
+How about doing a holistic qualification that is transferable across a number of industries and will equip you with most common technical and enterprise skills?

 According to Hays latest Quarterly Report Project Manager are among the most in-demand jobs in Australia.
 These skilled professionals are needed across the country in many different industries such as construction, IT, business management and change management.